top of page

 However, if you implement a run/walk strategy then you can get longer out of your run and also get the health benefits of walking too.

 A run/walk program ideally comes to a total of 15 minutes.
-This can start off as 10x 30 seconds running with a 60 seconds walking recovery, then you can slow increase the amount of time spent running and reduce the amount of time you spend walking, this can be done daily and in no time you will be able to run for 15 minutes straight.
+This can start off as 10x 30 seconds running with a 60 seconds walking recovery, then you can slowly increase the amount of time spent running and reduce the amount of time you spend walking, this can be done daily, and in no time you will be able to run for 15 minutes straight.

-Did you know that there every world record from the 1500m up to the marathon was run with a negative split (meaning the second half of the race is faster than the first half).
+Did you know that every world record from the 1500m up to the marathon was run with a negative split (meaning the second half of the race is faster than the first half)?

 Your attitude towards learning how to run for longer should be the same, start off very slow and ease yourself into it.
 However fast you start running you will probably feel reasonably okay because it will take a couple minutes for the lactate acid to build up and your body to tell you that you have started off too fast.